chidimo/comment-widget/README.md

 ## How to run this project

 1. Make sure you have `Node.js` and `npm` installed.
-1. `cd` into the app folder
+1. `cd` into the app folder on a terminal.
-1. To install the project dependencies, run
+1. Install the project dependencies by running the command

         yarn